 1. Under a sink

-This type of filer is placed under a sink and diverts cold water from the pipes to the filter before it reaches the sink faucet.
+This type of filter is placed under a sink and diverts cold water from the pipes to the filter before it reaches the sink faucet.
 This will make your water safer, tastier, and much healthier.

 2. Countertop